 Under this option, the Power Station thresholds of Small (less than 50MW), Medium (50 – <100MW) and Large (100MW or greater) that currently apply in England and Wales would also be applied in Scotland.
 For new connections, from the date of implementation, the Large, Medium, and Small Power Station classification criteria would be the same across GB.
 A Generator who has already submitted a connection application to the DNO prior to The Authority’s decision would not be impacted by this solution e.g., a 15MW Generator in the North of Scotland that has submitted a connections application prior to The Authority’s decision would remain as a ‘Large’ Power Station, but a 15MW Generator in the North of Scotland that submits a connections application after The Authority’s decision, would be classed as a ‘Small’ Power Station.

-Following the ESO’s alternative 2 (LEEMPS Plus) progressing to become WAGCM2, it was withdrawn.
-This was due to concluding that as a solution, it was very close to the Original and therefore not worth pursuing separately.
-Also, after consultation with the ESO Control Room, it was concluded that WAGCM2 was not practical from a system operation point of view.
-There were no objections from other Workgroup Members with the ESO’s proposal to withdraw it.
+Implementation date: With respect to the changes to the Grid Code, if approved, ths would be implemented in the Grid Code 10 working days after The Authority’s decision, which is expected in 2024.

+Please see Annex 11 for the ESO’s estimated delivery timeframes, associated costs, and indicative implementation dates.
+Therefore, the time from when the requirement applies will depend upon which solution is adopted.

 Workgroup conclusions: The Workgroup concluded unanimously/by majority that the Original and WAGCM1 better facilitated the Applicable Objectives than the Baseline.

 What is the impact if this change is made?